Port of Tacoma Remedial Investigation and Feasibility Study

 The FS evaluates several remedial alternatives to enhance the cap and minimize added infiltration, prevent further migration of perched groundwater through the stormwater conveyance system, and enhance the long-term attenuation of arsenic in groundwater.
 The accelerated RI/FS was completed in 2 years; Public Review Drafts of the RI/FS reports were submitted to Ecology in February 2018.

-Now that a Settlement Agreement has been reached between the Port and Portac, GSI continues to serve as a consultant to the Port and is working on several interim stormwater and groundwater management solutions to minimize migration of arsenic to surface water.
-GSI also prepared the Cleanup Action Plan (CAP) in 2020 to meet the Port’s site redevelopment objectives.
+After the Port and Portac reached a Settlement Agreement, GSI worked on several interim stormwater and groundwater management solutions to minimize migration of arsenic to surface water.
+GSI also prepared the Cleanup Action Plan in 2020 to meet the Port’s site redevelopment objectives.

 GSI’s work involved: